 Cerebral bypass surgery is performed to restore, or "revascularize," blood flow to the brain.
 A cerebral bypass is the brain's equivalent of a coronary bypass in the heart.
 The surgery connects a blood vessel from outside the brain to a vessel inside the brain to reroute blood flow around a damaged or blocked artery.
 The goal of bypass surgery is to restore blood supply to the brain and prevent strokes.

 What is cerebral bypass surgery?

 Blood carries nutrients and oxygen to the brain through four main arteries: the right and left carotid arteries and the right and left vertebral arteries.
 Poor delivery of blood flow reduces the brain’s ability to function.
 Called cerebrovascular insufficiency, a lack of blood supply leads to transient ischemic attacks (TIA), stroke, and ultimately brain cell death.
 In a cerebral artery bypass, the surgeon reroutes blood flow around a blocked or damaged artery to improve or restore blood flow to an oxygen-deprived (ischemic) area of the brain.
 A cerebral bypass can be performed in a variety of ways depending on where the blockage has occurred, the underlying condition being treated, and the size of the brain area to be revascularized.
-In general, there are two types of bypasses:
+There are two types of bypasses: